 Charges for critical workers in managed isolation

-New charges for critical workers will come into effect on January 1 2021.
-They will apply to all people entering New Zealand on a critical worker visa from January 1 2021, regardless of when the visa was approved.
+These charges apply to all people entering New Zealand on a critical worker visa from 1 January 2021, regardless of when the visa was approved.

-Note: These changes do not include critical health workers who will continue to pay the same amount as returning New Zealanders.
+These charges do not apply to critical health workers who pay the same amount as returning New Zealanders.
 Critical health workers are another border exception, separate from the other critical workers.

 The Ministry of Health and Managed Isolation and Quarantine will undertake a risk assessment and in some cases permit groups of critical workers to share rooms.

-- Where the risk assessment determines that room-sharing for critical workers entering as part of a group is not permitted the new fee, including GST is:
+- Where the risk assessment determines that room-sharing for critical workers entering as part of a group is not permitted, the fee including GST is:

 - $5,520 for the first or only person in a room·

 - Where the risk assessment allows for groups of critical workers to share rooms, or where an individual critical worker is sharing a room with their spouse, partner and/or child, the following reduced rates can apply: